 We used to think that people who managed to keep their white sneakers were magical.
 Whatever we tried, nothing seemed to work.
 This was a problem because as every fashion girl will attest, white trainers are as ubiquitous as skinny jeans and leggings.
 They feature in every style-obsessed person’s wardrobe—whether they’re the popular

-.
-They're what you go to when you don't want to wear heels.
+Adidas Stan Smiths or classic Converse high-tops.
+They’re what you go to when you don’t want to wear heels.
 The trick, of course, for them to be as eternally chic as possible is to keep them looking box-fresh.
 But how?

 Style Notes: A pair of white sneakers make for the perfect pairing for a floaty midi dress.